harvardinformatics/informatics-website/docs/resources/Tutorials/whole-genome-alignment-cactus.md

     awk 'BEGIN{count=0} !/^>/{for(i=1;i<=length($0);i++) if (substr($0,i,1) ~ /[acgt]/) count++} END{print count}' your-genome-file.fa
     ```

-    Importantly, your genomes [should not be **hard** masked](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md#interface), which means that masked bases are replaced by Ns.
+    Importantly, your genomes [should not be **hard** masked :octicons-link-external-24:](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md#interface){:target="_blank"}, which means that masked bases are replaced by Ns.
 Unfortunately, there are many reasons for Ns to appear in a genome fasta file, so it is difficult to tell if it is because it is hardmasked based on the presence of Ns alone.
 Hopefully the source of the file has left some documentation describing how it was prepared...

-    If your genomes are not softmasked and you wish to do so, you will have to run a program like [RepeatMasker](https://www.repeatmasker.org/) or [RepeatModeler](https://github.com/Dfam-consortium/RepeatModeler) on it.
+    If your genomes are not softmasked and you wish to do so, you will have to run a program like [RepeatMasker :octicons-link-external-24:](https://www.repeatmasker.org/){:target="_blank"} or [RepeatModeler :octicons-link-external-24:](https://github.com/Dfam-consortium/RepeatModeler){:target="_blank"} on it.
 Please consult the documentation for these tools.

 ??? question "4.
 I want to run this on a cluster with a job scheduler other than SLURM!
 What do I do?"

     ##### 4. Clusters other than SLURM?

-    Generally, it should be relatively easy install and use the appropriate [Snakemake cluster executor](https://github.com/snakemake?q=executor&type=all&language=&sort=).
+    Generally, it should be relatively easy install and use the appropriate [Snakemake cluster executor :octicons-link-external-24:](https://github.com/snakemake?q=executor&type=all&language=&sort=){:target="_blank"}.

-    If you need help or run into problems, please [create an issue on the pipeline's github](https://github.com/harvardinformatics/cactus-snakemake/issues) and we'll try and help - though it will likely be up to you to test on your own cluster, since we only have easy access to a cluster running SLURM.
+    If you need help or run into problems, please [create an issue on the pipeline's github :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/issues){:target="_blank"} and we'll try and help - though it will likely be up to you to test on your own cluster, since we only have easy access to a cluster running SLURM.

 ??? question "5.
 I got an error related to InsufficientSystemResources regarding GPUs during run_lastz in the `blast` rule.
 What do I do?"